Alyson Hannigan: 2005–2014: Success with How I Met Your Mother

+2015–present: Television hosting

+Hannigan hosted the television series Penn & Teller: Fool Us from 2016 to 2023.
+Hannigan played Ann Possible, Kim's mother, in the Disney Channel original film Kim Possible (2019), based on the animated series.
+She voiced the role of Claire Nancy in Disney Junior's animated series Fancy Nancy (2018–2022).
+The show ran for three seasons and the series finale aired on February 18, 2022.

+In September 2023, Hannigan was announced as one of the contestants on season 32 of Dancing with the Stars, partnering with Sasha Farber.
+The couple made it to the finals and finished in fifth place.

 Personal life

 Hannigan married her Buffy the Vampire Slayer and Angel co-star Alexis Denisof at Two Bunch Palms Resort in Desert Hot Springs, California, on October 11, 2003.
-The couple live in Encino, Los Angeles with their two daughters: Satyana Marie, born in March 2009, and Keeva Jane, born in May 2012.
+The couple live in Encino, Los Angeles, with their two daughters.
 Their home was used as a set for This Is Us.